openpacemaker

 /adherence [weeks]

-Plan adherence score: sessions completed, partial, missed, and rest days honoured over the last N weeks.
+Plan adherence: sessions completed, partial, missed, and rest days honoured over the last N weeks.

 /adherence 8